List of Lone Wolf media: Main gamebook series

-Although they form one full series numbered 1 to 32, the Lone Wolf gamebooks are in fact subdivided in four subseries.
-In the Kai Series (books 1 to 5), we follow Lone Wolf as he climbs the steps to become a Kai Lord of the Magnakai level.
-In the Magnakai Series (books 6 to 12), Lone Wolf collects the Lorestones so he could reach the Grand Master level, the highest level a Kai Lord could achieve in the First Kai Order.
+Although they form one full series numbered 1 to 32, the Lone Wolf gamebooks are in fact subdivided into four subseries.
+In the Kai series (books 1 to 5), we follow Lone Wolf as he climbs the steps to become a Kai Lord of the Magnakai level.
+In the Magnakai series (books 6 to 12), Lone Wolf collects the Lorestones so he can reach the Grand Master level, the highest level a Kai Lord could achieve in the First Kai Order.
 In the Grand Master series (books 13 to 20), Lone Wolf discovers that there are even higher levels a Kai Lord could achieve, up to the point of Supreme Kai Master.
 In the New Order series (books 21 to 32), we play as a member of the Second Kai Order already at the level of a Grand Master.
 The yet to be published book 32 will belong to this subseries.